 Live streaming is as transparent and interactive as you can possibly be online.

 It costs next to nothing to get started.

-Just remember to focus on the analytics that actually matter for your brand, not on vanity metrics.
+Just remember to focus on the analytics that matter for your brand, not on vanity metrics.

-At the end of the day, quality always wins out over quantity.
-It’s better to have 100 viewers who are all commenting and reacting to your livestream, than 3,000 viewers and tumbleweeds in your comments section.
+Remember — quality almost always wins out over quantity.
+It’s better to have 100 viewers who are all commenting and reacting to your live stream than 3,000 viewers and nothing in your comments section.